-Five out of the ten times we ate at Pho Hoa Restaurant, my husband ordered the beef stew served with buttered French bread (see photo).
+Pho Hoa?
+Yes, the Vietnamese restaurant.
+Five out of the ten times we ate there, my husband ordered the beef stew served with buttered French bread.
 I’ve tasted it, liked it, and promised him that, someday, I’d cook Vietnamese beef stew at home.
 My husband, Speedy, was away for three days on a planning workshop and he’s coming back tonight.
 I thought that Vietnamese beef stew for dinner would make for a nice homecoming especially since the food at the hotel where they stayed was what he described as “lackadaisical.”
-Okay, I think he deserves a really good dinner after three days of eating so-so meals.

 - 3 green finger chilis